ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 As such they will determine the consequences for ignoring a stated preference.
 Preferences do not imply control, either in the positive or negative.
-For example, a stated preference allowing a use does not (on its own) imply an unconditional right to use it for that purpose;
+For example, a stated preference allowing a use does not (on its own) imply a right to use it for that purpose;
 likewise, a stated preference disallowing a use does not (on its own) mean that the content can never be used for that purpose.